-COVID 19 – Information for Volunteers
+COVID 19 – Information for All

 During the current COVID-19 arrangements, more people will be volunteering and coming across people and situations they have not seen before.

 As a volunteer is important you create a safe and welcoming environment, where everyone is respected and valued, this behaviour is at the heart of safeguarding.
 It is about making sure you play a part in identifying or preventing harm, harassment, bullying, abuse and neglect.
 It’s also about being ready to respond safely and well if there is a problem.

 - Safeguarding a child – a child or young person means anyone under the age of 18 – this means protecting individual children from abuse and maltreatment or preventing harm to children’s health or development

 - Safeguarding adults at risk – includes anyone over the age of 18 who is at risk of harm and is in need of support to live in safety, free from abuse and neglect.

 If you are concerned about a child, young person or adult, then please call Manchester Contact Centre on 0161 234 5001 or in an emergency call 999.

 - For more information see our Manchester Volunteers Poster

 More information can be found at www.gov.uk/safeguarding-factsheet-community-volunteers-during-covid-19-outbreak – this includes advice for:

 - individuals wanting to assist those in their local community.